Law Financial Aid

 Bar Loan Information

-Spring 2025 graduating students can apply for private bar loans to help with living expenses during the July 2025 bar preparation period.
-These loans are private lender loans subject to credit approval.
-Information is available at the Law Financial Aid Office or online.
+Spring 2026 graduating students may consider applying for a private bar examination loan to help cover living expenses during the July 2026 bar preparation period.
+These are private educational loans offered by individual lenders and are subject to credit approval.

 Important: Compare lenders carefully to evaluate interest rates, fees, and repayment options.